 Interface and conversion utilities for Gaussian-basis wavefunctions from GAMESS, PySCF, and QP2.
 Many more are supported via the molden format and molden2qmc.

 Easy extension and interfacing to other electronic structure codes via standardized XML and HDF5 inputs.

 MPI parallelism, with scaling to millions of cores.

 Highly efficient vectorized CPU code tailored for modern architectures.
 [MLC+17]

-GPU (NVIDIA CUDA) implementation (limited functionality - see Supported GPU features for real space QMC).
+OpenMP-offload-based performance portable GPU implementation, see Supported GPU features for real space QMC.

 Analysis tools for minimal environments (Perl only) through to Python-based environments with graphs produced via matplotlib (included with Nexus).